Guide to Foundation

 The trick to a flawless foundation application is to prep the skin first.
-Start by carrying out your usual skin care routine of cleansing, toning and moisturising before going in with your favourite primer and applying it all over your face and neck.
+Start by carrying out your usual skin care routine of cleansing, toning and moisturizing before going in with your favorite primer and applying it all over your face and neck.
 Priming is key when applying foundation as it holds it in place.

 How do you figure out what foundation shade you are?

 It is important to test out multiple different lighting styles in order to truly figure out what foundation shade you are.
 Sure, your foundation may look flawless under bedroom lighting, but once you step outside you may realize you're a little more orange than you anticipated.

 The best lighting to use is natural lighting, so begin by swatching the desired foundations in natural daylight.
 Apply your swatch to the center of your cheek and down your neck, allowing the product to sit for a few minutes to see how it adjusts.
 Sometimes, the warmth and balance of your skin can cause foundation to oxidize with wear which in turn can make it appear darker.

 The rate in which foundations can expire depends on the texture and format of the product.
 If your foundation is liquid-based, it is more likely to expire in a shorter amount of time due to bacteria thriving in damper conditions.

 Generally speaking, the majority of liquid foundations have a shelf life of around six to 12 months, but each foundation should state its expiry date on its packaging.
 Cream foundations also last for around six to 12 months, while powder foundations can sometimes last up to two years.